 Established in the 1960s, SFU came about during a time of great change and disruption and quickly became known for its innovative spirit.
 Fifty years later, the world faces some of its biggest challenges, from climate change and ecosystem deterioration, to the rising gap between the rich and poor.
 SFU, with its recognized strengths in teaching and research, is at the forefront of the search for solutions.

-SFU has clearly committed itself to sustainability, including its adoption of the Sustainability Policy (GP 38), its recognition of sustainability as a guiding principle of the SFU Strategic Vision, and the development and implementation of a Sustainability Strategic Plan.
+SFU has clearly committed itself to sustainability, including its adoption of the Sustainability Policy (GP38), its recognition of sustainability as an underlying principle of the SFU Strategic Vision, and the development and implementation of a Sustainability Strategic Plan.
+In 2017, SFU released its intuition-wide 20-Year Sustainability Vision and Goals, developed in conjunction with its community of students, faculty, staff, alumni and senior leadership.

-The University has achieved much progress so far and will continue to work towards advancing innovation, knowledge mobilization and engagement to build more resilient, equitably prosperous and sustainable communities.
+The University is Canada’s Top Comprehensive University 2018, and both a designated ASHOKA Changemaker and Fair Trade Canada Certified Campus.
+We continue to work towards advancing innovation, knowledge mobilization and engagement to build more resilient, equitably prosperous and sustainable communities.

 We’ve divided our progress on sustainability into six categories.
 The indicators in these categories have been either chosen to reflect key indicators used by the internationally-recognized AASHE Sustainability Tracking, Assessment and Rating System (STARS), through which SFU reports, or to highlight work not captured in the STARS system.
 Learn more about the STARS methodology.